Frequently Asked Questions about Sword & Spirit Seminary

 EXCELLENCE & AFFORDABILITY‒ We believe that a diploma to hang on your wall is only the beginning of what you’re after… that you desire a solid foundation and first-rate ministry training to equip you for success in whatever ministry you pursue or continue, in order to effectively widen and deepen God’s Kingdom.
 In light of that, we consider our programs equivalent to those costing much more.
 If you are looking for quick-and-dirty seminary degrees which omit or only survey vital material, you won’t find that here.

-THE WORD & SPIRIT OF GOD ARE HONORED EQUALLY‒ We honor the Word of God and the Voice of God equally.
-When the Sword and the Spirit converge‒ the truth of the Holy Bible combines with the presence of the Holy Spirit, resulting in great spiritual power.
+THE WORD & SPIRIT OF GOD ARE HONORED‒ We honor both the Word of God and the Spirit of God.
+When the “Sword” and the “Spirit” converge‒ when the truth of the Holy Bible combines with the presence of the Holy Spirit, great spiritual truth and empowerment result.

 OUTSTANDING & DIVERSE CURRICULUM‒ Because the curriculum is the heart of the programs, our leadership team engaged in careful research with open minds to find the crème de la crème curriculum texts and authors in their fields.
 Overall, we would describe the courses as intellectually sound and spiritually challenging.

-RELEVANT‒ We purposely emphasizes subject areas which enrollees tell us need shoring up or strengthening… such as World Religious Systems, Apologetics, Evangelism, Theology, Church History, Spiritual Freedom, and Counseling.
+RELEVANT‒ We purposely emphasize subject areas which enrollees tell us need shoring up or strengthening… such as World Religious Systems, Apologetics, Evangelism, Theology, Church History, Spiritual Freedom, and Counseling.

 EXPLORATORY‒ We believe students should become equipped to research, think for themselves and form personal views on secondary doctrines.
-In non-core Christian issues, we like to present various viewpoints enabling students to evaluate for themselves rather than always blindly accepting the most popular or trendy views.
+In non-core Christian issues, we like to present various viewpoints enabling students to grow in evaluating for themselves rather than blindly accepting the most popular or trendy views.
 See the next question for detail.

 Where does Sword & Spirit stand on non-core doctrinal issues?